Dr. Azure Holland has been reappointed by NC Governor Roy Cooper

 About Dr. Azure Holland

 Dr. Azure Holland is from Bailey – a small town in Eastern North Carolina.
 She graduated from North Carolina State University with a B.S. in Animal Science and attended the University of Tennessee Veterinary School, graduating in 2007.
-Dr. Holland has been in private practice in the Raleigh area since that time.
+Dr. Holland has been in private practice in the Triangle area since that time.

 About Azure Holland Mobile Veterinary Service